2025 Scientific Program

 Impact of long-term plasma storage on cell free DNA biomarker studies

-Zejuan Li, Houston Methodist Hospital, Weill Cornell Medical College, TX
+Zejuan Li, Houston Methodist Hospital and Weill Cornell Medical College, TX

 Analytical validation and cross-platform analysis of the oncomine TCR pan-clonality assay for T-Cell receptor profiling